On the Menu: What the Pilgrims Really Ate At Thanksgiving

 The "traditional" Thanksgiving meal is hardly traditional.
 See what was really on the menu!

-For most Americans, the “traditional” Thanksgiving feast includes turkey, cranberry sauce, sweet potato casserole, pumpkin pie, and a few vegetables.
+For most Americans, the “traditional” Thanksgiving feast includes turkey, cranberry sauce, sweet potato casserole, pumpkin pie, and green bean casserole.
 The whole meal may last an hour or two.
 However, many of the foods we associate with a traditional Thanksgiving dinner actually weren’t available for the first feast, which stretched for three days.
 So what foods were served at the first Thanksgiving?

-Corn.
-The early corn was known as flint corn (main picture), which was raised by the Indians and roasted.
+The early corn was known as flint corn, which was raised by the Indians and roasted.
 It’s not sweet corn or popping corn.
 Flint corn is a variant of maize, the same species as common corn but the kernels can be different colors on the same cob.
 Each kernel has a hard outer layer to protect the soft inside, so it likened to being “hard as flint.”